component/empty/Readme.md

 ### `empty(x)`

-Empties `x` where, `x` is either an HTMLElement, Array or Array-like object.
+Empties `x`, where `x` is either an HTMLElement, Array or Array-like object.

 ## License